He comes to lead the party with a long history of anti-Muslim views and associations.

 Furthermore, Batten is friends with many white supremacists and European neo-Nazis and has previously attended public demonstrations with them.

 Batten has previously aided the anti-Muslim “Stop Islamisation of Europe” (SIOE) organisation.
 He once delivered a petition on behalf of SIOE head Anders Gravers to the mayor of Brussels.
 SIOE is part of Robert Spencer’s SION (“Stop Islamization of Nations”) organisation.

 Although he may appear as a working-class ‘man of the people’, he is nothing further than a popular and reactionary tool of fringe right-wing writers – a corrupt extremist who will advance a vicious, Islamophobic agenda.

 The void generated by his Party by seven successive leaders in recent months has created a window of opportunity for Battern as he can gain the membership but will fail to ensnare voters.

 Many of his schemes in his ‘UKIP: The Way Forward’ pamphlet outline his vision to prevent the party from internal and electoral destruction.

 Actions such as reviving the ‘£’ logo will reverberate with UKIP veterans while his racist immigration and Brexit policies will draw in the far-right individuals Battern is so familiar with.

 Perhaps Battern should run for leader after his 90 days are up.
 I would enjoy watching UKIP crumble from its tenacity yet further.
 The single-issue nature of their party helps us identify that UKIP’s appeal for relevance has big-wigs in the party contending for power.
 It’s no surprise there’s murmurs of Nigel Farage starting a new party.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.